Alabama Hourly Paycheck Calculator

 OpelikaYesEmployer registration required

-Most other citiesNoN/ANo employee wage tax; business license taxes may apply to employers
+Most other citiesNoN/ANo local wage tax; business license taxes may apply

-Alabama Wage and Hour Laws: Overtime, Pay Frequency
+Alabama Wage and Hour Laws: Overtime and Pay Frequency

-• Overtime: Most non-exempt workers earn 1.5× regular rate after 40 hours/week (FLSA baseline; Alabama has no separate daily OT rule).
+• Overtime: Non-exempt employees earn 1.5× their regular rate after 40 hours per week (federal FLSA standard; Alabama has no separate overtime rule).

-• Pay frequency: Employers must pay on a regular schedule (often biweekly or semimonthly) and provide itemized wage statements.
+• Pay frequency: Employers must pay on a consistent schedule (commonly biweekly or semimonthly) and provide itemized pay statements.

-• Alabama Form A-4 (Employee’s Withholding Tax Exemption Certificate).
+• Alabama Form A-4 — Employee’s State Withholding Exemption Certificate

-• Alabama unemployment (employer) account registration; required workplace posters.
+• Alabama employer registration for unemployment tax and required workplace postings

 How do I use the Alabama Hourly Paycheck Calculator?

-Enter hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, city (if any), and pretax/post-tax deductions.
-The calculator applies FICA, federal, Alabama state, and city occupational taxes (where applicable) to estimate take-home with a clear breakdown.
+Enter your hourly rate, total hours, overtime, tips, pay frequency, filing status, dependents, city (if applicable), and deductions.
+The calculator applies FICA, federal, state, and any local occupational taxes to estimate take-home pay with a clear itemized breakdown.

 Does Alabama have local wage taxes?

-Some cities do.
-If you work in a municipality with an occupational tax, your employer typically withholds it from wages.
-If you don’t, there’s no local wage tax line.
-Always confirm your worksite city’s rules.
+Yes, some cities do.
+If you work in a municipality with an occupational tax, your employer typically withholds it.
+If not, no local wage tax applies.
+Always confirm your worksite’s rules.

 Which form controls my Alabama state withholding?

-Alabama Form A-4 controls your state withholding elections.
-Complete it with your IRS W-4, update after life changes, and mirror settings in the calculator.
+Alabama Form A-4 determines your state withholding elections.
+Complete it along with your IRS W-4, and update both after life changes or filing-status adjustments.

 Why did my Alabama paycheck change this period?

-Common reasons: variable hours/tips, overtime, bonuses (supplemental withholding method), updated W-4/A-4 elections, benefits changes, or starting/ending a job in a city with occupational tax.
+Possible reasons include variable hours, overtime, bonuses, updated W-4/A-4 elections, benefits changes, or working in a city with a new occupational tax rate.

-Reported tips are taxable for federal income tax, Social Security, Medicare, and Alabama state income tax.
-Include tips to ensure correct withholding and compliance where tip credits apply.
+Reported tips are subject to federal income tax, Social Security, Medicare, and Alabama state income tax.
+Include all reported tips to ensure accurate withholding and compliance.

-Use the IRS multiple-jobs guidance on your W-4 and ensure A-4 reflects your situation.
-Model each job separately—especially if one is in a city with an occupational tax.
+Use the IRS multiple-job worksheet on Form W-4 and ensure your Alabama A-4 matches.
+Run paycheck estimates for each job separately—especially if one is in a city with an occupational tax.

-After wages exceed the federal threshold, employers must withhold Additional Medicare on the excess.
-There’s no employer match for this portion; it appears with regular Medicare on your stub.
+Once earnings exceed the federal threshold, employers must withhold the Additional Medicare tax on the excess.
+This tax has no employer match.

 Are bonuses and commissions taxed differently?

-They’re supplemental wages.
-Employers may use a flat federal supplemental rate or aggregate with regular wages; Alabama state withholding and any applicable occupational tax still apply.
+Yes.
+These are classified as supplemental wages.
+Employers may use either the flat federal supplemental rate or the aggregate method.
+Alabama state tax and any applicable city tax still apply.

 Yes.
-Multiply weekly hours by 52, add expected overtime/tips/bonuses, then run the estimate with your pay frequency, city (if any), and deductions to see an approximate annual net total.
+Multiply your average weekly hours by 52, include estimated overtime, tips, and bonuses, and run the calculation with your pay frequency, city, and deductions for an approximate annual net amount.

-“How much is my Alabama paycheck after taxes?”
-“Which Alabama cities have occupational taxes?”
-“How to fill A-4?”
-“How do 401(k)/HSA/FSA change net?”
-“How to model a bonus or overtime?”
+Google: “How much is my Alabama paycheck after taxes?”
+“Which cities have occupational taxes?”
+“How do 401(k) and HSA affect net pay?”

-“How to estimate take-home before accepting a job in Birmingham or Huntsville?”
-“Gross vs. taxable vs. net?”
+Quora: “How to estimate net pay before taking a job in Birmingham?”
 “How do W-4 and A-4 interact?”
-“How do local occupational taxes affect net pay?”
+“What’s the effect of local occupational tax on take-home pay?”

 State List